-- A. International Feature Film submissions may be submitted for consideration for the 97th Academy Awards in other categories, including Best Picture, provided that they comply with the rules governing those categories. - B. Animated feature films submitted to the International Feature Film category are eligible for the Animated Feature Film category, provided that they meet the eligibility requirements outlined for the International Feature Film category and the Animated Feature Film category. - C. Documentary feature films submitted to the International Feature Film category are eligible for the Documentary Feature Film category, provided that they meet the eligibility requirements outlined for the International Feature Film category and the Documentary Feature Film category. - D. Films submitted for consideration in the International Feature Film category for the 97th Academy Awards are NOT eligible for consideration in other awards categories in the subsequent year, nor could the films have been submitted in other awards categories in a previous year.
+- A. International Feature Film submissions may be submitted for consideration for the 98th Academy Awards in other categories, including Best Picture, provided they comply with the rules governing those categories. - B. Animated feature films submitted to the International Feature Film category are eligible for the Animated Feature Film category, provided that they meet the eligibility requirements outlined for the International Feature Film category and the Animated Feature Film category. - C. Documentary feature films submitted to the International Feature Film category are eligible for the Documentary Feature Film category, provided that they meet the eligibility requirements outlined for the International Feature Film category and the Documentary Feature Film category. - D. Films submitted for consideration in the International Feature Film category for the 98th Academy Awards are NOT eligible for consideration in other awards categories in the subsequent year, nor could the films have been submitted in other awards categories in a previous year.

-RULE SIXTEEN SPECIAL RULES FOR THE LIVE ACTION SHORT FILM AWARD
+RULE SEVENTEEN SPECIAL RULES FOR THE LIVE ACTION SHORT FILM AWARD

-- A. A short film is defined as an original motion picture that has a running time of 40 minutes or less, including all credits. - B. This excludes from consideration such works as: - 1. previews and advertising films - 2. sequences from feature-length films, such as credit sequences - 3. unaired episodes of established TV series - 4. unsold TV series pilots - C. A live action film uses imagery created primarily through practical photographic techniques used to capture physical actors, props, sets, and locations.
+- A. A short film is defined as an original motion picture that has a running time of 40 minutes or less, including all credits. - B. This excludes from consideration such works as: - 1.
+Previews and advertising films (product sales, commercials, etc.) - 2.
+Alternate or re-edited versions of short films which have previously been publicly exhibited - 3.
+Short films created from materials substantially taken from or cut down from completed, publicly exhibited feature films.
+This includes, but is not limited to: - Credit sequences - Re-edited scenes - Segments taken from a feature film - 4.
+Works originally created as episodic television (for broadcast and/or streaming).
+This may include pilots or material as part of an ongoing, multi-part or limited series. - C. A live action film uses imagery and sound created primarily through practical photographic techniques used to capture physical actors, props, sets, and locations.
 Documentary short films will not be accepted in the live action category.
-If the picture is created in the cinematic style of a documentary, the filmmaker(s) must also submit information supporting how and why the picture is substantially a work of fiction rather than a documentary.

-- A. To be eligible for award consideration for the 97th Awards year, a short film must fulfill one of the following qualifying criteria.
-The eligibility period begins on October 1, 2023, and ends on September 30, 2024.
+- A. To be eligible for awards consideration for the 98th Awards year, a short film must fulfill one of the following qualifying criteria.
+The eligibility period begins on October 1, 2024, and ends on September 30, 2025.
 This qualification must take place within two years of the film's completion date. - 1.
-The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Dallas-Fort Worth [Dallas County, Tarrant County, Texas]; and Atlanta [Fulton County, Georgia], for a run of at least seven consecutive days with at least one screening a day.
-The seven consecutive days of the theatrical release are required to occur in one venue.
-The picture also must appear in the theater listings along with the appropriate dates and screening time(s).
+The picture must have been publicly exhibited for paid admission in a commercial motion picture theater in one of the six qualifying U.S. metro areas: Los Angeles County; City of New York [five boroughs]; the Bay Area [counties of San Francisco, Marin, Alameda, San Mateo and Contra Costa]; Chicago [Cook County, Illinois]; Dallas-Fort Worth [Dallas County, Tarrant County, Texas]; and Atlanta [Fulton County, Georgia], for a theatrical qualifying run of at least seven consecutive days in the same commercial motion picture theater, during which screenings must occur at least one time daily.
+The picture must be advertised and exploited during the theatrical qualifying run in a manner normal and customary to theatrical distribution practices.